Grand title of the emperor of Austria: Count of Bregenz

-After 1451 the title of count of Bregenz was held by the House of Habsburg and Bregenz was incorporated into the duchy of Austria.
+After 1451 the title of count of Bregenz was held by the House of Habsburg and Bregenz was incorporated into the Duchy of Austria.

 Count of Sonnenberg

 Sonnenberg was a partition of Waldburg and was annexed by the Archduchy of Austria in 1511.

 Lord of Trieste

-By the Peace of Turin in 1381, Venice renounced its claim to Trieste and the leading citizens of Trieste petitioned Leopold III of Habsburg, Duke of Austria, to make Trieste part of his domains.
+By the Treaty of Turin (1381), Venice renounced its claim to Trieste and the leading citizens of Trieste petitioned Leopold III of Habsburg, Duke of Austria, to make Trieste part of his domains.

 Lord of Cattaro

 After the Treaty of Campo Formio in 1797, it passed to the Habsburg Monarchy.
 However, in 1805, it was assigned to the French Empire's client state, the Napoleonic Kingdom of Italy by the Treaty of Pressburg, although in fact held by a Russian squadron under Dmitry Senyavin.
-It was restored to the Habsburg Monarchy by the Congress of Vienna.
+It was restored to the Habsburg monarchy by the Congress of Vienna.

 Lord on the Windic March

 Since the 11th century, Carniola was known under the double name of Carniola and the Windic March.
 In 1282, a cadet branch of the House of Gorizia was enfeoffed with part of the region, which became known as the County in Metlika and in the Windic March.
 In 1374, the county was acquired to the House of Habsburg who assumed the title of Lords of the Windic March.